sourcegraph/handbook/content/departments/engineering/teams/cody/about-cody-faq.md

 #### What's on the roadmap for Cody?

 Check the #job-fair channel in Slack for the latest updates about what's coming for Cody.
-See the [job fair handbook page](../../job-fair.md) for more information about how we create the roadmap.
+See the [product planning handbook page](../../product-planning.md) for more information about how we create the roadmap.

 #### When’s GA?